yt-project/yt/doc/source/visualizing/volume_rendering.rst

    These can be functions of any field variable, weighted by independent fields, and even weighted by other evaluated transfer functions.
 (See `transfer_functions`.)
 #.
-Partition all grids into non-overlapping, fully domain-tiling "bricks."
+Partition all chunks into non-overlapping, fully domain-tiling "bricks."
    Each of these "bricks" contains the finest available data at any location.
 #.
 Generate vertex-centered data for all grids in the volume rendered domain.
 #.
 Order the bricks from back-to-front.